Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

-Books for Adults - Nonfiction
+Books for Adults ~ History

-Cover Art: The Battle of
+Cover Art: The

-New Orleans
+Battle of New Orleans

 The Battle of New Orleans: A Bicentennial Tribute

-Edited by Gary D. Joiner
+edited by Gary D. Joiner

-Pelican, 2015, ISBN 9781455620890, $26.95
+Pelican, 2015, ISBN 9781455620890, US $26.95

 Fifty years ago, the Battle of New Orleans Sesquicentennial Commission published nine pamphlets providing historical information related to the battle and the people who participated in it.
-The authors selected to write these papers were experts on the topics they wrote about, but the pamphlets were limited editions and are rare finds these days.
-To celebrate the two-hundredth anniversary of this event, The Battle of New Orleans Bicentennial Commission decided to republished these papers in a single book so the important and invaluable information they contain remain available to researchers and readers interested in this final battle of the War of 1812.
+The authors selected to write these papers were experts on the topics they wrote about, but the pamphlets were limited editions and rare finds these days.
+To celebrate the 200th anniversary of this event, The Battle of New Orleans Bicentennial Commission decided to republished these papers in a single book so the important and invaluable information they contain remain available to researchers and readers interested in this final battle of the War of 1812.
 The Battle of New Orleans: A Bicentennial Tribute is the result.

 The nine essays in this hardbound volume depict “a particular point of interest surrounding New Orleans and the battle fought to save it.”
 (11) Since these were originally separate publications, there is no uniform style as to how they are written and whether or not the authors listed their resources.
 The introduction to this book includes information about each of the authors.
 What follows are the titles, authors, and summaries of these research papers.